khoitmp/todo/README.md

 ---
 **NOTE**

-To simplify the usage, TODO doesn't trictly follow the requirement like UI design or controls' validation errors
+- To simplify the usage, TODO doesn't trictly follow the requirement like UI design or controls' validation errors
+- As mock API doesn't provide enough information, local APIs were developed to integrate with TODO

 ---